isVy08/data-jobs-landscape/README.md

 # What's in the report

-Only interested in the findings.
+Only interested in the findings?
 Feel free to skip the codes and head straight to my article
 <a href="https://isvy08.github.io/DS/data-job-landscape.html">What does a Data Scientist do?</a>

 It contains useful information on